Skip to main content

 4096 C:\ NTFS

-The BlockSize (cluster size or allocation unit size) output above represents the logical block size that is used for the formatting of the file system, ReFS or NTFS.
+The BlockSize output above represents the logical block size that is used for the formatting of the file system, ReFS or NTFS.